Cinula/rock-paper-scissors-lizard-spock-game/README.md

 # Bugs and errors

  * typing mistakes
  * semi-colon missing
  * colon missing
  * brackets missing

     * to fix it I had to review the code find all the missing attributes and place it in the right order.

-* Type of file jpeg or png , images were file was convert to WebP for quicker load on page.
+* Type of file jpeg or png, images were file was converted to WebP for the quicker load on the page.
-    * To fix it had to use a tool to convert images from png to WebP.
+    * To fix it had to use a tool to convert images from PNG to WebP.

 # Deployment